File System Interface Future: Cloud Computing's Impact

-The world only has had only one agreed upon file system standard from about the mid-1980s.
-It is based on the POSIX (Portable Operating System Interface.
+The world has had only one agreed upon file system standard from about the mid-1980s.
+It is based on the POSIX (Portable Operating System Interface).

-POSIX came from an IEEE Standard 1003.1-1988, released in 1988.
-And the last change to POSIX file system I/O was to add asynchronous I/O systems calls back in 1991.
+POSIX came from IEEE Standard 1003.1-1988, released in 1988.
+And the last change to POSIX file system I/O was to add asynchronous I/O system calls back in 1991.
 One of the big backers and participants for the development of the POSIX standard was the US government, as they were less than happy with having to port applications to various hardware platforms and operating systems from vendors.
-The various vendors ranged from Digital Equipment Corporation to IBM to HP, and also including various flavors of UNIX from Sun and others.
+The various vendors ranged from Digital Equipment Corporation to IBM to HP, and included various flavors of UNIX from Sun and others.

-So what I want to explore this month is the questions: Will REST overtake POSIX as an interface of choice for all applications?
+So what I want to explore this month is the big question: Will REST overtake POSIX as an interface of choice for all applications?

 POSIX Strengths and Weaknesses